Peace lilies are one of my favorite houseplants as they are one of the few that flower for months on end!

 This ensures that the water has infiltrated the soil and reached the roots of your peace lily and that the soil is evenly moist.

-Watering too lightly results in only the top inch or so becoming moistened and the rest of the potting soil remains relatively dry causing you peace lily to droop.
+Watering too lightly results in only the top inch or so of the potting soil becoming moistened while the rest remains relatively dry, causing your peace lily to droop.

-A good soaking so that the soil is moist helps to replicate the conditions of the peace lilies native environment.
+A good soaking so that the soil is moist helps to replicate the conditions of the peace lily’s native environment.

 (Read my article, How to Grow and Care for Peace Lilies).

-Whilst peace lilies require evenly moist soil, they do not tolerate their roots being in boggy saturated soil so it is important that they are planted in pots with drainage holes in the base to allow excess water to escape.
+While peace lilies require evenly moist soil, they do not tolerate their roots being in boggy, saturated soil, so they must be planted in pots with drainage holes in the base to allow excess water to escape.

 If your peace lily is planted in a pot without drainage holes then excess water pools around the roots and the plant show signs of stress due to overwatering such as drooping and turning yellow.
 Saturated soil can cause root rot and can be difficult to revive the plant.